 VOLUME 1.
 ISSUE 3.
 DECEMBER 2018

-The theme of our 3rd publication is North and we have some beautiful. cold, dark, starry, haunting offerings for you to enjoy.
-We feature The Waters poet Jim Zola, and our feature organization this issue is New Westminster’s Royal City Literary Arts Society.
-While you’re reading you’ll enjoy the stunning wintry artwork of Andy Anissimoff.
+The theme of our 3rd publication is North and we have some beautiful, cold, dark, starry, haunting offerings for you to enjoy.
+From The Waters we introduce poet Jim Zola and our feature organization this issue is New Westminster’s Royal City Literary Arts Society.
+While you’re reading you’ll enjoy the vivid wintry artwork of Andy Anissimoff.
 Be sure to visit our Contributors page for more information on these and all our other creative people.

 THE ROYAL CITY LITERARY ARTS SOCIETY

 New Westminster BC’s Royal City Literary Arts Society (RCLAS) purpose is to increase and broaden the understanding and knowledge of written and spoken word as an art form; to provide reading, performance, workshop and critiquing opportunities for literary artists; to stimulate, encourage and facilitate the development of written and spoken word arts and activities; to help both emerging and established writers.
 Their website features many workshops and events, awards and contests.
-Following are pieces written by RCLAS members including Vice-president Janet Kvammen.
+Following are pieces written by RCLAS member KB Nelson and Vice-president Janet Kvammen.

 A treat from emergent writer Madeline Ewanyshyn a fourth year Creative Writing major at Kwantlen Polytechnic University.